BlockchainCommons/Research/papers/bcr-2026-004-anchor-predicates.md

 - **Signing** — which implies consent or authorship
 - **Witnessing** (human) — which implies observation of events

-Cryptographic event logs (as in Certificate Transparency, Key Transparency, and CEL) provide append-only structures where independent parties can attest to having observed an assertion, without implying approval.
+Cryptographic event logs (as in Certificate Transparency, Key Transparency, and CEL) provide **append-only** structures where independent parties can attest to having observed an assertion, without implying approval.

+### Why Anchoring Matters

+Anchoring provides **proof of existence and ordering** without requiring trust in the asserter:

+1. **Certificate Transparency** — Public logs prove certificates existed at a point in time, enabling detection of misissued certificates even after the fact
+2. **Key Transparency** — Append-only logs of key bindings prevent silent key replacement attacks
+3. **Software Transparency** — Binary hashes in logs prove what code was distributed, enabling detection of supply chain attacks

+In all cases, the value comes from the log's **append-only, publicly auditable nature**.
+Once an assertion is anchored, it cannot be removed or altered — the log provides permanent evidence that the assertion existed.

+### Use Cases

+**Timestamp Authority**: An independent service anchors assertions to prove they existed before a certain time — useful for intellectual property, contract precedence, or regulatory compliance.

+**Multi-Party Attestation**: Multiple log operators anchor the same assertion (quorum), providing resilience against any single operator being compromised or unavailable.

+**Audit Trails**: Anchoring creates tamper-evident records of assertions for compliance, legal discovery, or forensic analysis.

+**Revocation Detection**: When combined with `supersedes` (BCR-2026-005), anchoring enables detection of attempts to silently replace assertions — the original anchor remains in the log even after supersession.

 ### Terminology Distinction